adambard/learnxinyminutes-docs/make.html.markdown

 ---

 A Makefile defines a graph of rules for creating a target (or targets).
-It's purpose is the do the minimum amount of work needed to update a target to the most recent version of the source.
+Its purpose is to do the minimum amount of work needed to update a target to the most recent version of the source.
 Famously written over a weekend by Stuart Feldman in 1976, it is still widely used (particularly on Unix) despite many competitors and criticisms.